A law firm specialising in employment contract and partnership agreements

 So, for example whilst a restrictive covenant preventing a solicitor from working for a rival law firm within say 10 miles of the office where they worked previously, for a period of six months might be wholly reasonable – a restrictive covenant preventing the same solicitor from getting a job with any competitor law practice within, say, one hundred miles for five years would almost certainly fail to be enforceable.

-Limit the scope of restrictive covenants
+Limit the scope of restrictive covenants in employment contracts

 In order to consider whether or not a restrictive covenant is actually enforceable, the court will look at two principal factors.